-The Model 790's 4-digit LED display shows the post-fader digital and analog monitor output levels as either the amount of attenuation or the sound pressure level (SPL).
+The Model 790's 4-digit LED display shows the post-fader monitor output level as either the amount of attenuation or the sound pressure level (SPL).
 Both will indicate level in dB.
 What the digits actually represent will depend upon how the Model 790 has been configured.